yosshi2685/Evade-Script/README.md

 # 🚀 GET STARTED

-1. Join the game.
+1. Download the script from MediaFire.
-2. Learn the maps.
+2. Extract the downloaded file.
-3. Stay with teammates.
-4. Avoid Nextbots.
-5. Survive as long as possible.
+3. Start playing!

 ---